Funeral: Hindu

+During the mourning period, sleeping arrangements in the home change too.
+Mattresses are taken off the beds and placed on the floor, and for twelve days, everyone in the household sleeps on the floor as part of the funeral customs.
+This day, in some communities, also marks a day when the poor and needy are offered food in memory of the dead.
+In most Hindu communities the last day of the mourning is called as Terahveen (the thirteenth day), and on this day items of basic needs along with some favourite items of the deceased are donated to the priests.
+Also on the same day the eldest son of the family is ceremonially crowned (called Pagdi Rasm) for he is now the head of the family.
+A feast is also organised for Brahmins, family members, and friends.

 Zoroastrianism

 The belief that bodies are infested by Nasu upon death greatly influenced Zoroastrian burial ceremonies and funeral rites.
-Burial and cremation of corpses was prohibited, as such acts would defile the sacred creations of earth and fire respectively (Vd.
-7:25).
-Burial of corpses was so looked down upon that the exhumation of “buried corpses was regarded as meritorious.”
-For these reasons, “Towers of Silence” were developed—open air, amphitheater like structures in which corpses were placed so carrion-eating birds could feed on them.
+Burial and cremation of corpses was prohibited, as such acts would defile the sacred creations of earth and fire respectively.
+Burial of corpses was so looked down upon that the exhumation of "buried corpses was regarded as meritorious."
+For these reasons, "Towers of Silence" were developed—open air, amphitheater like structures in which corpses were placed so carrion-eating birds could feed on them.

-Sagdīd, meaning “seen by a dog,” is a ritual that must be performed as promptly after death as possible.
-The dog is able to calculate the degree of evil within the corpse, and entraps the contamination so it may not spread further, expelling Nasu from the body (Denkard.
-31).
-Nasu remains within the corpse until it has been seen by a dog, or until it has been consumed by a dog or a carrion-eating bird (Vd.
-7:3).
+Sagdīd, meaning 'seen by a dog,' is a ritual that must be performed as promptly after death as possible.
+The dog is able to calculate the degree of evil within the corpse, and entraps the contamination so it may not spread further, expelling Nasu from the body.
+Nasu remains within the corpse until it has been seen by a dog, or until it has been consumed by a dog or a carrion-eating bird.
 According to chapter 31 of the Denkard, the reasoning for the required consumption of corpses is that the evil influences of Nasu are contained within the corpse until, upon being digested, the body is changed from the form of nasa into nourishment for animals.
-The corpse is thereby delivered over to the animals, changing from the state of corrupted nasa to that of hixr, which is “dry dead matter,” considered to be less polluting.
+The corpse is thereby delivered over to the animals, changing from the state of corrupted nasa to that of hixr, which is "dry dead matter," considered to be less polluting.

-A path through which a funeral procession has traveled must not be passed again, as Nasu haunts the area thereafter, until the proper rites of banishment are performed (Vd.
-8:15).
-Nasu is expelled from the area only after “a yellow dog with four eyes,[b] or a white dog with yellow ears” is walked through the path three times (Vd.
-8:16).
-If the dog goes unwillingly down the path, it must be walked back and forth up to nine times to ensure that Nasu has been driven off (Vd.
-8:17-18).
+A path through which a funeral procession has traveled must not be passed again, as Nasu haunts the area thereafter, until the proper rites of banishment are performed.
+Nasu is expelled from the area only after "a yellow dog with four eyes, or a white dog with yellow ears" is walked through the path three times.
+If the dog goes unwillingly down the path, it must be walked back and forth up to nine times to ensure that Nasu has been driven off.